-This Court should unseal the Motion.
+This Court should unseal the Reply and supporting documents.
 The "compelling reasons" standard is a "stringent" one.
 Center for Auto Safety, 809 F.3d at 1096-97.
-Defendants will not meet their burden in demonstrating how the standard is met for at least four reasons.
+Defendants will not meet their burden in demonstrating how the standard is met for at least five reasons.